As part of your personal brand communications plan for executive job search, you need to build social proof.

 - Each post is searchable both on and off LinkedIn.

-Coming up with topics to write about can keep many from using this strategy.
+Coming up with topics to write about can keep many from using this strategy to build social proof.
 Here’s a tip:

 Go through the list of the relevant keywords and phrases you’re using in your personal marketing communications (resume, biography, LinkedIn and other online profiles, etc.), and write articles about those topics.
 These keywords represent your areas of expertise, so you should be able to write about them fairly easily.